tc39/proposal-record-tuple/README.md

 A new, deeply immutable, compound primitive type data structure, proposed in this document, that is analogous to Array. `#[1, 2, 3, 4]`

+#### Box

+A new primitive type that can store a reference to an object, proposed in this document. `Box({})`.

 #### Compound primitive types

 Values which act like other JavaScript primitives, but are composed of other constituent values.
-This document proposes the first two compound primitive types: `Record` and `Tuple`.
+This document proposes the first three compound primitive types: `Record`, `Tuple` and `Box`.

 #### Simple primitive types